Leuchtfeuer/locate/README.md

 _Beta support for TYPO3 v11.0 is available since version 11.0.0._

+### IPv6 Support

+For an accurate IPv6 support, your PHP needs to support either `gmp` or `bcmath`.
+It also has to be compiled  without the `--disable-ipv6` option.
+The determination of IP addresses is also possible without these packages, but it is less precise.

 ## Contributing

 You can contribute by making a **pull request** to the master branch of this repository.
 Or just send us some **beers**...